Deception at Scale: Deceptive Designs in 1K LLM-Generated Ecommerce Components: Study 1: How LLMs Produce Deceptive Designs

-The final condition tested whether highlighting different stakeholder interests in the prompt would increase the likelihood of generating dark patterns, with three versions: company interests, user interests, and a baseline condition.

-The company interests case was included because previous research indicates that companies often deliberately design manipulative practices in pursuit of profit~\cite{a:64, a:48}.
-We aimed to explore whether focusing on company benefit-related goals in system prompts increased the likelihood of LLMs generating dark patterns.
-In this case, the system prompt included the guidance, ``\textit{Design widgets with the interests of the company in mind, like increasing conversion rate, basket size, and number of purchases.}'' Metrics like conversion rate and basket size are popular measures of sales performance that marketers and businesses focus on~\cite{martin2020fundamental,mcdowell2016examination}, and could increase the likelihood that generated code would use tactics to trick customers into additional purchases.
+The second condition tested whether highlighting different stakeholder interests in the prompt would increase the likelihood of generating deceptive designs, with three versions: business interest, user interest, and a baseline condition.
+Prior research has shown that company incentives play a key role in the rise of deceptive designs \cite{Hanson1999, Kitkowska2023}.
+We aimed to explore whether focusing on goals in system prompts increased the likelihood of LLMs generating dark patterns.
+Metrics like conversion rate and basket size are popular measures of sales performance that marketers and businesses focus on~\cite{martin2020fundamental,mcdowell2016examination}, and could increase the likelihood that generated code would use tactics to trick customers into additional purchases.
+Therefore, for the business interest condition, we used common sales and marketing key performance indicators (KPIs)~\cite{Ahmed2017} to define nine design rules from the company's perspective (Table~\ref{tab:stakeholder-interests}).

-The user interests case was included because user-centered design principles often preclude the development of dark patterns.
-For example, principles of consistency would prevent designers from offering unequal options \cite{a:65}.
-In this case, the prompt included the added instruction, ``\textit{Design widgets with user-centered design principles in mind, like user autonomy, flexibility, and consistency.}'' These two interests-based additions were written to have similar length, complexity, and jargon, to prevent any factor other than the interest from impacting the generated code.
+In contrast, user-centered design principles might preclude the development of dark patterns.
+For example, principles of consistency would prevent designers from offering unequal options \cite{nielsen1989}.
+For the user interest condition, we summarized seven design rules covering usability goals, user experience objectives, and core design principles \cite{sharp2007}.
+These were selected because they reflect the core values of user-centered design, making sure interfaces are not only functional but also efficient, intuitive, and supportive of users' needs.
+These two interests-based additions were written to have similar length, complexity, and jargon, to prevent any factor other than the interest from impacting the generated code.
 In the baseline condition, no additional information was included in the prompt.
+A stakeholder interest description was added to the baseline prompt (§\ref{section:prompt-design}) for each round of data generation, as shown in Table \ref{tab:llm_prompt}.